June 21 - July 7

 Arrive in Malawi

-Evening arrival in Lilongwe, transfer to partner guesthouse.
+Morning flight Nairobi → Lilongwe (Malawi) and transfer to partner guesthouse.
 Welcome dinner & orientation.

 Clinic Visits and Campus Tour